 It's totally OK to change your strategies if you realize you made a mistake early on in your investing career.

-When you make up an investing portfolio, you want to take into account the amount of money you have to invest, your time frame and your risk tolerance.
+When you make up an investment portfolio, you want to take into account the amount of money you have to invest, your time frame and your risk tolerance.
 The ideal portfolio will have an appropriate asset allocation, taking all of these factors into account.

 Robo advisors are among the hottest financial technologies to hit the market recently.
 And what's cool about them is that — for a fraction of what you'd pay a personal advisor — they'll create an asset allocation for you.

 Betterment is our favorite robo advisor for beginners.
 It requires NO minimum investment and charges very low fees.
-And if your financial situation or needs change, your portfolio’s asset allocation can change too.
-So there’s no need to be frightened about goofing up or needing a new strategy.
+And if your financial situation or needs change, your portfolio's asset allocation can change too.
+So there's no need to be frightened about goofing up or needing a new strategy.
+Get more info on Betterment's website.

 Step Four: Commit to Long-Term Investments